ammarhakim/gkyl/doc/Grid.md

 `grid:nodeCoords(dir)`
 : Return a 1D vector object (see documentation of 1D vectors for API) with the nodal coordinates in direction `dir`.
-This can be modified to manually set the indices if needed.
+This can be modified to manually set the nodal coordinates if needed.

 `grid:setIndex(idx)`
 : Set index into grid to point to cell `idx`.
 This method must be